CORRECTED-FACTBOX-Russian oil output hits post-Soviet monthly record high

 * In 2010 Russia overtook Saudi Arabia, which restrains its output when it deems it necessary, as the world's largest producer as new fields were launched, including Vankor, Uvat and Talakan.

 * In 2012, Russia's oil output reached a post-Soviet yearly record high of 10.37 million bpd.
-(Compiled by Vladimir Soldatkin; Editing by Jason Neely and Robert Birsel)
+(Compiled by Vladimir Soldatkin; editing by Jason Neely and Keiron Henderson)

 * Ras Lanuf, Es Sider badly damaged in previous fighting (Updates with LNA saying it has retaken ports.
 Add air strikes, other details)